bielvelozo/Clone-Verce-Homepage/README.md

 # Vercel Homepage
-A simple clone of vercel's stylish homepage using sass.
+A simple and responsive clone of Vercel's homepage using sass.

 link: https://bielvelozo.github.io/Clone-Vercel-Homepage/